simonmichael/hledger_site/src/common-workflows.md

 There are lots of ways to use hledger; here is an overview.
 Of course you can mix and match these.

-In all of these workflows, remember to back up your files periodically to safeguard your financial data.
+Also remember always to back up your files periodically to safeguard your data.

-## Web UI

-Probably the easiest hledger workflow, if it works:

-Download and run `hledger-web`, eg by double-clicking on it.
-It should open in your web browser.
-Use the add form to add transactions.
-It will store data in its default location.
-(So you'll see your transactions next time you run it.)

-[Tutorial: hledger-web](web.html) describes this in more detail.

 ## Command line